AndreuxMath/AndreuxMath.github.io/docs/index.md

 # Short bio

-I'm an applied ML researcher and team leader, with experience in deep learning, federated learning, and biomedical applications thereof.
+I am an applied ML researcher and team leader, with experience in deep learning, federated learning, and biomedical applications thereof.
 More recently, I also started working with LLMs.

 ## Professional experience